Xinyuan-LilyGO/T-Deck-Pro/readme.md

 ### 1. A7682E

-Test the functionality of the A7682E using [`examples/A7682E/test_AT`](https://github.com/Xinyuan-LilyGO/T-Deck-Pro/tree/master/examples/A7682E/test_AT)

 A7682E is the LTE Cat 1 module that supports wirelesscommunication modes of LTE-FDD/GSM/GPRS/EDGE.
 It supports maximum 10Mbps downlink rate and 5Mbps uplink rate.
 A7682E supports multiple built-in network protocols.

+Insert the SIM card and it supports calls, text messages and internet access.

+Test the functionality of the A7682E using [`examples/A7682E/test_AT`](https://github.com/Xinyuan-LilyGO/T-Deck-Pro/tree/master/examples/A7682E/test_AT)

 Control Via AT Commands
 ~~~